Byron/gitoxide/README.md

   * [ ] Generate huge back from a lot of loose objects
 * **Ideas for Demos**
   * [ ] A simple [`git-hours`][git-hours-algo] clone
+  * [ ] Open up SQL for git using [sqlite virtual tables](https://github.com/rusqlite/rusqlite/blob/master/tests/vtab.rs).
+Check out gitqlite as well.
+What would an MVP look like?
+Maybe even something that could ship with gitoxide.

 [git-hours-algo]: https://github.com/kimmobrunfeldt/git-hours/blob/8aaeee237cb9d9028e7a2592a25ad8468b1f45e4/index.js#L114-L143